JoshuaChick/Yolov8StereoDepth/README.md

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/stereoDepthMaths.png?raw=true)

+## Technicalities
+- To account for multiple of same object, pairs of the same object are decided based on similarity of y-coord of top left corner of bounding box.
+(Going left to right will not work, you can look into this if you want (imagine something close and something far, etc...)).
+- Depths of objects are measured from right camera.

 # Editing the software
 If you want to edit the software please update CAMERA_FOV_X, CAMERA_FOV_Y, and DISTANCE_BETWEEN_CAMERAS.
 You may need to experiment with these if results are not satisfactory, as things like fish eye lenses may cause problems.